Last Updated on November 19, 2019 by Chef Mireille

 However, I was at a food festival a few weeks ago when I tasted this type of Rum Cake and I knew I had to figure out how to replicate it.
 The vendor was so nice and explained to me how she made it.

 You will find many versions of this cake recipe online and in Caribbean cookbooks, however most of them use vanilla pudding mix in the batter.
-I always try to cook with natural products whenever possible, so I wanted to come up with a from scratch version but that would still have the moist and tender crumb.
+I always try to cook with natural products whenever possible, so I wanted to come up with a from scratch version but that would still have the moist and tender crumb but does not include processed pudding mix.
+Therefore mine is a bit of a departure from the original recipe, but still has the same soft and moist tender crumb.

 TYPES OF RUM

 There are basically three types of rum, depending on how long it has been aged – white, amber or dark.
-I used amber rum in this recipe, but you can use whichever you have about.
-Some people also mix and may use half white and half dark when making it.
+I’ve made this cake with both white rum and amber rum at different times, but you can use whichever you have about.
+Some people also mix and may use half white and half dark rum when making it.

 Don’t drink alcohol?

-You can use this same methodology, but use juice instead to make intensely flavored fruit cakes.
+You can use this same methodology, but use juice instead of rum.
 Use mango juice or papaya or guava to at least keep it along the tropical themes from the Caribbean!

 Travel to the Caribbean